Health Savings Account (HSA)

 - Monthly statement

-- Special HSA debit card for purchases and ATM usage
+- Special HSA debit card for purchases and ATM transactions

 - Accessible via ATM, ASK SECU, online through Member Access, Mobile Access or our Mobile App, your local branch, and our 24/7 Member Services

-All or any portions of the funds in an HSA or Archer MSA can be transferred directly to another HSA tax free.
+All or any portions of the funds in an HSA or in an Archer MSA can be transferred directly to another HSA tax-free.
 Transfers are made from custodian to custodian.
 Because the account owner never has the funds in his or her possession, an unlimited number of transfers are allowed without a tax penalty.

 You can apply for a health savings account online via Member Access or open an account at your local branch.

-1 Quoted rates and annual percentage yields (APY) are subject to change daily at the discretion of the Board of Directors.
+1 Dividend rate and annual percentage yield (APY) are subject to change daily at the discretion of the Board of Directors.